khushalkks/notepad/README.md

 Backend extracts and preprocesses text

-Document content is chunked and analyzed
+Document content is chunked for AI processing

-AI model processes document context
+AI model analyzes document context

-User interacts via notebook or chat interface
+User interacts through notebook or chat interface

 AI generates summaries, answers, and notes

-Data is stored for future access
+Data is stored for later access

 Use Cases

-Students and academic learners
+Academic learning and study assistance

-Researchers handling large documents
+Research and document analysis

-Professionals reviewing reports or manuals
+Professional report review

-AI-assisted note-taking and study workflows
+AI-assisted note-taking workflows

 Design Principles

-Type-safe frontend using TypeScript
+Strong type safety using TypeScript

-Clear separation of concerns
+Clear separation between frontend and backend

-Scalable API-driven architecture
+Modular and maintainable architecture

 Clean and minimal user interface

-Production-ready project structure
+Production-oriented project structure

 Future Enhancements

-User authentication and authorization
+User authentication and role management

 Multi-document notebooks

-AI-generated quizzes
+AI-generated quizzes and assessments

-Export notes as PDF or DOCX
+Export notes to PDF and DOCX

-Multi-language document support
+Multilingual document support

 Author

 Khushal Kumar Sahu
-Full Stack Developer | AI and Web Technologies
+Full-Stack Developer | AI and Web Technologies

 License

-This project is intended for educational and academic use.
+This project is intended for academic and educational use.